behu-kea/first-semester-java/topics/02 - basics/strings.md

 ```
 Please input a word:
-lol
-lol can be mirrored
+lok
+Can lok be mirrored: false
 ```

 ```
 Please input a word:
-lok
-lok can not be mirrored
+lol
+Can lol be mirrored: true
 ```

+You can again write different messages if you know if sentences